ChampDBG/Rexe/README.md

 * py2exe (I use pip in Anaconda)

 ## Before start
-You should add the path of "Rscript.exe" into System variables, or cmd can't find Rscript.
+1. You should add the path of "Rscript.exe" into System variables PATH, or cmd can't find Rscript.exe when you want to execute R in cmd.
 ([How to add system variables](https://www.youtube.com/watch?v=C-U9SGaNbwY))

-## Let's start
+2. install python and py2exe

+## Create executive file by yourself (you can skip this part if you don't want to generate executive file by yourself)
 ### Step 1:
 Use Python to call specific R script.
 (You can do it with "performR.py")